How to Apply

 All applicants must provide proof of English proficiency by submitting test results from any of the following: CAE/CPE, TOEFL or IELTS.
 The Euroculture Board of Admissions can only accept tests from these aforementioned providers.
 The minimum test scores required to join the Euroculture Programme are as follows:

-Cambridge: CAE (C1) or CPE (C2) according to the CEFR.
-Test results may be no older than 5 years.
+Cambridge CAE/CPE CAE (C1) or CPE (C2) Test results may be no older than 5 years.
+Only CAE and CPE are accepted.

 Notes and exemptions:

-1) You may be exempted from the language test requirement if you followed a fully English-taught university programme in a country where English is the primary official language for at least one full academic year.
+1) You may be exempted from submitting a language test result if you followed a fully English-taught university programme in a country where English is the primary official language for at least one full academic year.

-Please upload a Transcript of Records or Statement on the Language of Instruction confirming that English was the language of instruction during your studies.
-In case a transcript or diploma supplement is uploaded, you must make sure that this document explictly mentions the language of instruction.
+• As proof of exemption, please upload a Transcript of Records or Statement on the Language of Instruction confirming that English was the language of instruction during your studies.
+If a transcript or diploma supplement is uploaded, you must make sure that this document explictly mentions the language of instruction.
 Otherwise, the Board of Admissions may decide to reject your application.

-If Uppsala is your first university of choice, additional conditions may apply.
-Please email euroculture@teol.uu.se to confirm if this exemption applies to a student of your nationality.
+• If Uppsala is your first university of choice, additional conditions may apply before you can be exempted from the language test on this basis.
+Please email euroculture@teol.uu.se to confirm whether this exemption can apply to you.

-2) You may be exempted from the language test requirement if you completed an entire Bachelor or Master programme in English (duration: three years minimum for a Bachelor, one year minimum for a Master).
+2) You may be exempted from submitting a language test result if you completed an entire Bachelor or Master programme in English (duration: three years minimum for a Bachelor, one year minimum for a Master).

-Please upload a Transcript of Records or Statement on Language of Instruction confirming that English was the language of instruction during your studies.
-In case a transcript or diploma supplement is uploaded, you must make sure that this document explictly mentions the language of instruction.
+• As proof of exemption, please upload a Transcript of Records or Statement on Language of Instruction confirming that English was the language of instruction during your studies.
+If a transcript or diploma supplement is uploaded, you must make sure that this document explictly mentions the language of instruction.
 Otherwise, the Board of Admissions may decide to reject your application.

 Studying Euroculture has been the most influential chapter in my life so far: Not only has it gifted me contact and friendships with some of the most interesting people I have ever met, it has also introduced me to new countries and cultures as well as prepared me for diverse and challenging work contexts where flexibility and the ability to engage with different perspectives are everything.